Cryptorchidism: Cancer risk

 One of the strongest arguments for early orchiopexy is reducing the risk of testicular cancer.
-About one in 500 men born with one or both testes undescended develops testicular cancer, roughly a four- to 40-fold increased risk.
+About one in 500 men born with one or both testes undescended develop testicular cancer, roughly a four- to 40-fold increased risk.
 The peak incidence occurs in the third and fourth decades of life.
 The risk is higher for intra-abdominal testes and somewhat lower for inguinal testes, but even the normally descended testis of a man whose other testis was undescended has about a 20% higher cancer risk than those of other men.

 The most common type of testicular cancer occurring in undescended testes is seminoma.
 It is usually treatable if caught early, so urologists often recommend that boys who had orchiopexy as infants be taught testicular self-examination, to recognize testicular masses and seek early medical care for them.
 Cancer developing in an intra-abdominal testis would be unlikely to be recognized before considerable growth and spread, and one of the advantages of orchiopexy is that a mass developing in a scrotal testis is far easier to recognize than an intra-abdominal mass.

-Orchidopexy was originally thought to result in easier detection of testicular cancer, but did not lower the risk of actually developing cancer.
+Orchidopexy was originally thought to result in easier detection of testicular cancer, but it did not lower the risk of actually developing cancer.
 However, recent data have shown a paradigm shift.
-The New England Journal of Medicine published in 2007 that orchidopexy performed before puberty resulted in a significantly reduced risk of testicular cancer than if done after puberty.
+The New England Journal of Medicine published in 2007, that orchidopexy performed before puberty resulted in a significantly reduced risk of testicular cancer than if done after puberty.

-The risk of malignancy in the undescended testis is 4 to 10 ten times higher than that in the general population and is about one in 80 with a unilateral undescended testis and one in 40 to one in 50 for bilateral undescended testes.
+The risk of malignancy in the undescended testis is 4 to 10 times higher than that in the general population and is about one in 80 with a unilateral undescended testis and one in 40 to one in 50 for bilateral undescended testes.
 The peak age for this tumor is 15–45 years old.
 The most common tumor developing in an undescended testis is a seminoma (65%); in contrast, after orchiopexy, seminomas represent only 30% of testicular tumors.

 Causes

+Environmental hypotheses

 In most full-term infant boys with cryptorchidism but no other genital abnormalities, a cause cannot be found, making this a common, sporadic, unexplained (idiopathic) birth defect.
 A combination of genetics, maternal health, and other environmental factors may disrupt the hormones and physical changes that influence the development of the testicles.